 If you are pregnant or think you could be, tell your healthcare provider.
 There is

-risk of injury to the fetus from this test.
-Radiation exposure during pregnancy may
+risk of injury to the unborn baby from this test.
+Radiation exposure during pregnancy

 How do I get ready for an RNA?

-- Your doctor will explain the test and you can ask questions.
+Your healthcare provider will explain the test and you can ask questions.